Malsh4/Symbology-Generator/README.md

 - [qrcodejs](https://github.com/davidshimjs/qrcodejs)

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available.

 ## Contributions
 Feel free to contribute by submitting issues or pull requests. 🚀

 ## Contact
-For any inquiries, reach out via LinkedIn or email. 😊
+For any inquiries, reach out via LinkedIn (www.linkedin.com/in/malsha-amandi-636b5a262) or email (amandi123malsha@gmail.com). 😊